People and Religions – Terni Film Festival: Franciscan Focus

+2018 – Il Giullare di Dio – spettacolo, rigorosamente tratto dalle fonti francescane, con i testi di Arnaldo Casali affiancati dalle musiche di Fabrizio De Rossi Re è stato interpretato da Andrea Giuliano, Zoe Zolferino e Pavel Zelinskiy.

 Venues

 The festival takes place at the Cinema Cityplex Politeama Lucioli inTerni, Umbria.
 The first two festivals were held at the film studios of Papigno, in the auditoriumO of Palazzo Primavera and in the cinema Fiamma, which closed in 2007.

 In 2010 the festival took place entirely within the Caos Museum complex, while in 2014 and 2015 some events were hosted by the Diocesan Museum.

 The Cenacolo San Marco, home of the Istess, every year hosts exhibitions, concerts, meetings and retrospectives.
 In 2013 the festival was in more than one place, and in addition to Terni, it was held in the cinemas of Narni and in the Sala Boccarini of Amelia.
 In 2016 the world premiere of the film Il sogno di Francesco was hosted by the Teatro Lyrick in Assisi.

-Other Projects
+Other projects

 In addition to the Terni Film Festival, the People and Religions Project oversees a series of ‘cineforum’ in schools, a prison and at the CityPlex Politeama cinema in Terni, and at the Cenacolo San Marco for immigrant community.
 On the occasion of celebration of Saint Valentine's Day, patron of Terni and lovers, special events are organized periodically: in 2008 - the premiere of the film Lezioni di cioccolato by Claudio Cupellin; in 2009 – a meeting with Alessandro D’Alatri and screening of Casomai; in 2011 – the theatrical performance Scene da un matrimonio by Ingmar Bergman starring Daniele Pecci and Federica Di Martino and directed by D’Alatri; also in 2016 – screening of Figli di Maam by Paolo Consorti and of the documentary San Valentino a Bussolengo produced by Istess, along with the showing of the short film Valentino con ghiaccio by Paolo Consorti in 2017.